 - Talk about family and friends left behind

-- Close with a memorable song or poem
+- Close with a memorable poem or traditional funeral song

 You should always draft a copy of your speech and, if possible, rehearse it in front of someone.
 Make sure you print a copy of the eulogy and give a second copy to someone who can act as a backup in case you get sick or are overcome with emotion.